 - Collaborate with members of the health team to improve health outcomes and policy in an evolving regulatory environment.

 - Demonstrate leadership by directing nursing activities and initiating change to improve quality, patient care outcomes and health care delivery systems.

 - Integrate Catholic Social Teaching, ethical, legal, and Franciscan principles in decision making as a professional nurse.

 - Develop a plan for professional growth and lifelong learning as a member of the nursing profession.

 - Apply evidence based practice principles in decision making and delivery of nursing care.

 Prior Learning Assessment Portfolio

 A portfolio is a collection of narratives and written documentation that demonstrates the extent of the student’s knowledge and experience to earn college credit.
 The portfolio is a commonly accepted method used to evaluate prior learning among thousands of schools nationwide.

 Once you have been accepted into an online undergraduate program, you may start the portfolio if required per your transcript evaluation, and it must be completed by one month prior to expected completion of your online undergraduate program at USF.
 Prior learning can be demonstrated through a variety of methods such as professional development activities (conferences, continuing education activities, specialty certifications) and work or life experiences.
+It’s only $75 per credit, making it even more affordable.
 An example portfolio is available for download.

 The Portfolio Handbook is also available for additional information.